 The Issuer's performance is to a large extent dependent on the performance of its senior management and highly skilled employees.
-The departure of key members of its senior management or employees may significantly delay the attainment of the Issuer's business objectives and could have a material adverse effect on its business, financial condition and results of operations.
-At year end 2020 the average number of full-time equivalent positions during the year was 921 compared to 950 at year end 2019.
-Salaries and related expenses year over year was ISK 14,767 million in 2020 compared with ISK 14,458 million the previous year.
+The departure of key members of its senior management or employees may delay the attainment of the Issuer's business objectives significantly and could have a material adverse effect on its business, financial condition and results of operations.
+The average number of full-time equivalent positions during the year 2021 was 890 compared to 921 at year end 2020.
+Salaries and related expenses year over year was ISK 14,759 million in 2021 compared with ISK 14,767 million the previous year.

 The Issuer's remuneration policy is determined by the Board of Directors and approved by the Annual General Meeting ("AGM") and applies to the Board of Directors, the Executive Board and all the Issuer's employees.
 The Issuer does not offer variable remuneration.
 When the labour market is experiencing wage inflation the Issuer may come under pressure to increase the salaries of its employees.
-Salary increases can lead to increases in the Issuer's expenditure which could have adverse effect on the Issuer's business, financial condition and ability to make payments in respect of the Covered Bonds.
+Salary increases can lead to increases in the Issuer's expenditure which could have adverse effect on the Issuer's business, financial condition, and ability to make payments in respect of the Covered Bonds.

-In addition, competition for personnel with relevant expertise is significant, due to the relatively small number of available qualified individuals in Iceland.
-Failure to attract, recruit and retain senior management and key employees could have a material adverse effect on the Issuer's business and its ability to make payments in respect of the Covered Bonds.
+In addition, competition for personnel with relevant expertise is significant, due to the relatively small number of qualified and available individuals in Iceland, as the Issuer competes for talented personnel with both financial and non-financial services companies.
+Furthermore, the Issuer may be subject to additional limitations on compensation imposed by Icelandic law or public sentiment, and therefore unable to offer employees rates of compensation comparable to its larger international competitors or smaller domestic competitors which may be able to offer more flexible compensation structures.
+Failure to attract, recruit and retain senior management and key employees with institutional and customer knowledge may delay the Issuer's achievement of its business objectives significantly and could have a material adverse effect on the Issuer's business and its ability to make payments in respect of the Covered Bonds.